It's T-minus one day until Thanksgiving!

 Heather Ramsdell, editorial director at The Spruce Eats, shared with "GMA" how she will make the most of the day before the big holiday.
 She also included a helpful checklist to ensure your dinner -- from turkey timing, to plating -- goes off without a hitch.

 Thaw the bird: "Make sure that your turkey is thawed.
 If it's not, there's time," Ramsdell encouraged.
-Check here for more info on how to safely thaw the bird.
+Click here for more info on how to safely thaw the turkey in time.

 "Do meal math.
 Sit down with a mug of coffee and a pencil.
 Work backwards from the time you want to serve dinner," she said.